Chiefs get back to having fun in a 26-15 win over Raiders on Sunday

 The good times didn’t end in the second half.
 The Chiefs got the ball to open the third quarter and added another field goal to take a 19-0 lead.

-And after a turnover by each offense — Nelson stripped Crabtree, while Raiders safety Karl Joseph intercepted Chiefs quarterback Alex Smith (20 of 34, 268 yards) — the Chiefs effectively buried the Raiders with a final scoring drive late in the third quarter.
+And after a turnover by each offense — Nelson stripped receiver Johnny Holton, while Raiders safety Karl Joseph intercepted Smith ,who was 20 of 34 for 268 yards — the Chiefs effectively buried the Raiders with a final scoring drive late in the third quarter.
 Charcandrick West found the end zone on a 13-yard run in which he dodged several tacklers and kept churning forward to give the Chiefs a 26-0 lead.

-Oakland added a pair of meaningless touchdowns in the fourth quarter: a 22-yard run by running back Marshawn Lynch (seven carries, 61 yards) and 29-yard catch by tight end Jared Cook (five catches, 75 yards).
+Oakland added a pair of meaningless touchdowns in the fourth quarter on a 22-yard run by running back Marshawn Lynch (seven carries for 61 yards) and a 29-yard catch by tight end Jared Cook (five catches for 75 yards).

 The Chiefs improved to 7-6 and seized control of their destiny in the AFC West.
 The Raiders, meanwhile, fell to 6-7.